• Skip to primary navigation

 There you have it!
 A very healthy meal packed with vitamins and minerals, all in one authentic Filipino vegetarian recipe!

-I promise you guys, it is best to eat Pinakbet with rice ♥
+I promise you guys, it is best to eat Pinakbet with white rice ♥

 delicious and easy to cook Pinakbet over steamed red rice in a white plate